Business Advising Agriculture Volunteer

 Food and Diet

 The Panamanian diet varies according to the region and the ethnic makeup of the population.
 Most often the diet consists of rice, beans, bananas or plantains, yucca (cassava), and corn.
-Rice and beans (kidney beans, lentils, and black-eyed peas) is the staple dish.
+Rice and beans (kidney beans, lentils, or red beans) is the staple dish.
 Corn is served in many ways but is usually ground, boiled, or fried.
 Sancocho is a traditional dish (somewhere between a soup and a stew) prepared with a variety of vegetables and chicken.
-Most rural areas have an array of fruits available, including mangoes, papayas, pineapples, avocados, oranges, and guanabanas (soursops).
+Most rural areas have an array of fruits available, including mangoes, papayas, pineapples, avocados, oranges, and guanabanas (soursops), but only in certain seasons.
 The availability of garden vegetables, such as tomatoes, sweet peppers, and cucumbers, varies according to the region and the season.
 The most common meats are chicken and beef, which are often deep-fried or stewed.
 Fish is available sporadically in coastal regions and riverside communities.
-Semi urban sites near large towns and cities have at least one restaurant that will be familiar, such as McDonald’s, KFC, Pizza Hut, Subway, or Dairy Queen.

 Some Volunteers are vegetarians, but very few Panamanians follow these diets.
-Many volunteers start a garden at their sites, and buy food in a provincial capital.
+Many volunteers start a gardening their community, and can buy food in a provincial capital.
 Most have supermarkets where you can buy a wide variety of foods and imported goods.

 Internet access in Panama is spreading.
 All provincial capitals and other large towns have internet cafes.
 Connection speeds tend to be slow, but the service is reasonably priced and otherwise reliable.
 Internet access for Volunteers is available at the Peace Corps/Panama office.